It had its time of glory in the past. In ancient Greece, philosophy

 practice anyway.

 How to explain the failure of philosophy ?
-Well, apart from the
+Well, once cause is the general

 a usual character of cranks), to be contrasted with science's